Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### CIC Filter

 Because we wanted to run this filter on the PRU with rather tight timing constraints, we chose to implement a CIC filter.
 CIC stands for Cascaded Integrator-Comb filter.
-There are two general types of CIC filters : the decimation filters, which is the type we're using in this project, and the interpolation filters.
+There are two general types of CIC filters : the decimation filters, which are the type we're using in this project, and the interpolation filters.
 From now on we will call CIC decimator filters simply CIC filters.

 It is essentially an efficient implementation of a moving-average filter which uses only additions and subtractions and also has a finite impulse response (FIR).
-Although the PRU is capable of performing unsigned integer multiplications (required by other types of filters) by using its Multiply and Accumulate Unit, they take several cycles more to execute than the one-cycle instructions used for regular additions and subtractions.
+Although the PRU is capable of performing unsigned integer multiplications (required by other types of FIR filters) by using its Multiply and Accumulate Unit, they take several more cycles to execute than the one-cycle instructions used for regular additions and subtractions.
 Since our goal is to handle several channels at once with very tight timing constraints, computational savings really matter.

 A CIC filter also has a drawback however.
 Its frequency response is far from the ideal flat response with a sharp cutoff we would like to have.
 To get a sharper cutoff, it is necessary to append another filter to it, commonly called a compensation filter.
 That said, since our CIC filter's output is at a lower rate (64 kHz for now) than its input (~ 1.028 MHz), applying this filter after the CIC one will require much less computational resources than applying it on the raw, very high rate input signal from the microphones.